edinburgh-napier/set09121/lectures/lecture10.md

 # Combating the Complexity

 - Game Codebases Get Big Fast <!-- .element: class="fragment" -->
-- Taming and maintaing it tests your Ability as a Software Engineer <!-- .element: class="fragment" -->
+- Taming and maintaing it tests your ability as a Software Engineer <!-- .element: class="fragment" -->
-- We've covered some Software patterns that you can pull out of your toolbox to help.These help solve small isolated design problems. <!-- .element: class="fragment" -->
+- We've covered some Software Patterns that you can pull out of your toolbox to help.
+These help solve small isolated design problems. <!-- .element: class="fragment" -->
 - When it comes to pulling it all together as one giant moving thing, you need to think about the grand design of your Engine <!-- .element: class="fragment" -->
 - This means separating your gameplay logic from the Generic Engine logic. <!-- .element: class="fragment" -->